Vincentkovsky/SES_Fullstack_App/README.md

-# Flood Simulation and Prediction System
+# FloodDT: An AI-empowered Real-time and Predictive Flood Digital Twin on a Web-Based GIS Platform

 ## Overview
 This application is a full-stack system designed for flood prediction and visualization.
 It combines advanced AI models with geospatial visualization to provide flood inundation forecasting and analysis tools.